Basic file route

 }

 We now have a route for this purpose.
 Let's then allow a file upload.
 To extract files in the route, the process is a bit similar to extracting path/query params.
-First, we should use the FileInterceptor, which has as parameter the name of the field that contains the file.
+First, we should use the FileInterceptor, which has, as parameter, the name of the field that contains the file.

 @UseInterceptors(FileInterceptor('file'))